-- Morehead Fund: created by David and Marjorie Morehead in 1989 in honor of Mr. Morehead's parents, Carl and Margaret Morehead provides an internship stipend for students working for not-for-profit or entrepreneurial businesses and, previously for students interning internationally; examples of recent internship host sites: Fusion Education Group, Curiosity 360, DoubleMap, Pilot 44, Clara Abbott Foundation, ALS Foundation. - Michael L. and Susan Leet Smith Internship Fund: created in 1998, provides an internship stipend for students working at not-for-profits and entrepreneurial businesses; examples of recent internship host sites: Ronald McDonald House, The Wellness Community-Central Indiana and Probo Medical.
+- Morehead Fund: created by David and Marjorie Morehead in 1989 in honor of Mr. Morehead's parents, Carl and Margaret Morehead, provides an internship stipend for students working for not-for-profit or entrepreneurial businesses and, previously, for students interning internationally. - Michael L. and Susan Leet Smith Internship Fund: created in 1998, provides an internship stipend for students working at not-for-profits and entrepreneurial businesses.